jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (4) If the person's assets are equal to or less than the applicable asset threshold more than 90 days before the date of means assessment that establishes that fact, the funder's liability arises on the date that is 90 days before the date of means assessment.

 ### 142 Funder's liability in respect of exempt persons and elderly victims of crime
-(1) In the case of an exempt person, the funder must pay the amount determined in accordance with the following formula:p = c − (b − a)where
+(1) In the case of an exempt person, the funder must pay the amount determined in accordance with the following formula: p = c − (b − a) where
   (p) is the amount the funder must pay
   (c) is the cost of contracted care services provided to the exempt person (b) is the amount of any benefit received by the exempt person